- Are You Called?

 Candidacy: Moving Toward Provisional Membership

-The Provisional Member Registrar for the Board of Ordained Ministry is Deb Payne.
+The Membership Registrar for the Board of Ordained Ministry is Deb Payne.
 She and the Board's administrative assistant, Laura Jaquith Bartlett, will be your primary contacts and guides through the application process for provisional membership.
 As soon as you believe you are ready to move from certified candidacy to provisional membership, get in touch with Deb or Laura to determine your time line.
 This is a complex process, but we are ready to walk through it with you!

 Just like for certified candidacy, we have a downloadable checklist that can help you move through the steps.
 Be sure to check this page often to make sure you're using the most current version: